davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

 to your values?
 See [Socially responsible investing]( https://en.wikipedia.org/wiki/Socially_responsible_investing).

+### Shifting Sources

+It’s OK to have knowledge acquisition stories, but it should be in the form of spikes, prototypes, etc. (validated learning rather than extensive planning).
+Similarly, some people like two stories for defects, one to investigate the root cause of the defect, and a separate story to decide what to do about it.
+Once the first story is done, a few people (or even just two) can get together to talk about the proper solution, rather than just having the first person who found the root cause come up with a solution.
+Of course there may only be one obvious solution, or it may be so urgent to fix the bug that we need to understand the root cause and then interrupt another developer to ask them about potential solutions.

+In general, it's easy to convert one "large" task with e.g. intrinsic value into multiple with instrumental value by simply taking the first thing you think you need to do for the large task and separating it into it's own task.
+Large companies do this when they have an architect break down a customer feature into many services (whether driven by software services or manually by teams of people providing a service in the service economy).

+Don't get hung up on the distinction between a story and a task in Scrum or on Kanban boards; it's better to use the philosophical terms (they provide a larger and older, more standard language).
+Everyone already knows we should consider what is shown at the sprint review (items with intrinsic or trusted instrumental value, i.e. relevant to those outside the team).
+Simply show progress at the sprint review, even if it's not going to make a difference to your team's service's API (e.g. whether people want to update).
+Present those items at the sprint review as well, but more importantly include them in release notes.

 ### Future Goals

 See [](./define-values.md) for a comparison between values and goals.
 When you are working on a